-- Comes up nearly every episode on Burn Notice.
+- Comes up in nearly every episode of Burn Notice.
 Everyone except Michael knows that Fiona is, in fact, his girlfriend.
-Michael, for his part, is only tempted by ONE other woman over the course of the series, and she turned out to be an assassin deliberately playing on every weakness he had.
+Michael, for his part, is only tempted by one other woman over the course of the series, and she turns out to be an assassin deliberately playing on every weakness he has.

 - Occurs in season two of Ashes to Ashes The Baby Trap episode, Gene and Alex have been *ahem* pulling all nighters in order to combat the corruption in the force, which the rest of the team tactfully ignore.
 Enter Jackie:

 - Bret and Jemaine from Flight of the Conchords are sometimes mistaken for a couple, specifically by Brahbrah, a woman they were both trying to impress.
 It was a fair assumption to make, given that they're two thirty-something guys who share a bedroom, and they spend quite a bit of the episode wrestling each other.